jenilparmar/dotslash/README.md

 3. **Database Operation is Executed** – The system performs the requested action securely.
 4. **Blockchain Ensures Security** – Smart contracts manage access, and changes are logged.
 5. **Revert System Available** – Users can reverse actions transparently when needed.

+## 📢 Get Started
+Stay tuned for installation steps and API documentation! 🚀